-(2) The amounts shown in this column have been calculated in accordance with FASB ASC Topic 718.
-Additional information can be found in Note B to the consolidated financial statements in ImmunoGen's Annual Report on Form 10-K for the fiscal year ended June 30, 2010.
+(1) The amounts shown in this column have been calculated in accordance with FASB ASC Topic 718.
+Additional information can be found in Note B to the consolidated financial statements in ImmunoGen's Annual Report on Form 10-K for the fiscal year ended June 30, 2012.

-(3) The amounts shown in these rows reflect the possible cash amounts that could have been earned upon achievement of the threshold, target and maximum performance objectives for the annual executive bonus program for fiscal year 2010.
-In the case of Mr. Junius, whose bonus was tied solely to corporate performance, the threshold amount represent 50% of his target bonus, reflecting the minimum achievement required for any payout based on corporate performance.
-In the case of the remaining executives, for whom 30% of their respective bonuses (35% in the case of Dr. Lambert) was tied to individual performance, there was effectively no threshold payment since the Compensation Committee reserved the discretion to determine payouts under the portion of the bonus tied to individual performance without regard to any minimum achievement of previously-established goals.
+(2) The amounts shown in these rows reflect the possible cash amounts that could have been earned upon achievement of the threshold, target and maximum performance objectives for the annual executive bonus program for fiscal year 2012.
+In the case of Mr. Junius, whose bonus was tied solely to corporate performance, the threshold amount represents 50% of his target bonus, reflecting the minimum achievement required for any payout based on corporate performance.
+In the case of the remaining executives, for whom 30% of their respective target bonuses was tied to individual performance, there was effectively no threshold payment since the Compensation Committee reserved the discretion to determine payouts under the portion of the bonus tied to individual performance without regard to any minimum achievement of previously-established goals.